 Sunday and public holidays, 9 am – 2 pm

-Admission can be purchased in advance online or at the door (certain days are free and there are discounts for students and seniors), or buy the Madrid Art Pass, which allows entry to all three museums.
-If you purchase a Madrid Card you’ll gain entrance to some 50 museums and dozens of other Madrid attractions, including the Royal Palace, the zoo, cinema, guided walking tours, an open-air tour bus, and discounts at some restaurants.
-A Madrid Card costs 45 euros for 24 hours, 58 euros for 48 hours, and 72 euros for 72 hours.
+Admission can be purchased in advance online or at the door (certain days are free and there are discounts for students and seniors), or buy the Madrid iVenture Pass, which allows entry to all 3 or 5 of 27 top Madrid attractions, museums, free meals and more.
+If you purchase a Madrid iVenture Card A Madrid Card starts at 87 Euros and is valid for 7 days (Oct.
+2019)

 Written by Marilyn McFarlane for EuropeUpClose.com